 Well, when a light source gets that big in relation to the subject, it kinda becomes directionless.
 In this case, there is so much light that it just wraps around me and continues on its way to the model.
 For those brief few milliseconds that the flash is actually firing, the fill light is pretty much everywhere.
-You could think of it as being similar to that old favorite speedlite technique, the ceiling bounce, only better!
+You could think of it as being similar to that old favourite speedlite technique, the ceiling bounce, only better!

 If you study the reflection in the eyes below, you can see my silhouette stood in the middle of the illuminated white wall.
-Cool huh?

-So, what if you just don't have a big white wall, or anything that could act as a white wall in a pinch?
+So, what if you just don't have a big white wall or anything that could act as a white wall in a pinch?
 Well, in the past I've used an umbrella to get pretty much the same effect.
 Of course, the bigger the umbrella the better.
 I use a Westcott 7ft.
 Silver Parabolic umbrella when the need arises.
 Just like in the image below.